-Also located in University College are the Honors program, the Office of Nationally Competitive Awards, the Leadership Studies minor, the International Center, the McNair Scholars Program, TRiO, the University Studies Advising Office for students who have not declared a major, the Office of Undergraduate Research, the Academic Success Center, the Common Book project, the Academic Instruction and Testing Center, the Office of First-Year Experience, and the Military, Adult, and Transfer Services office.
+Also located in University College are the Honors program, the Office of Nationally Competitive Awards, the Leadership Studies minor, the International Center, the McNair Scholars Program, TRiO, the University College Academic Advising Office for students who have not declared a major, the Office of Undergraduate Research, the Academic Success Center, the Common Book project, and the Office of First-Year Experience.
 Programs housed in Student Affairs, such as Orientation and the Academic Success Communities, as well as programs in Career and Civic Engagement, coordinate with University College to enhance students' opportunities for intellectual, civic, and personal achievement.